niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 7-40:** Pattern facet has data definition || In CMF, a Facet object with a FacetCategoryCode of `pattern` MUST be a documented component.
 In XSD, an `xs:pattern` facet MUST be a documented component.
 (NEW)

 **Rule 7-41:** Documentation is provided in US English || In CMF, the language name for the first instance of the DocumentationText property in any Namespace or Component object MUST be `en-US`.
 In XSD, the first occurrence of `xs:documentation` within `xs:annotation` MUST be within the scope of an occurrence of `xml:lang` with a value of `en-US`.
-In each case, subsequent instances, if provided, MUST have a different language name.
 (NEW)

 A model file or schema document always contains data definitions in US English.
 It may contain equivalent data definitions in other languages.

 ### 7.2.2 Rules for data definitions

-**Rule 7-42:**  Data definition does not introduce ambiguity || Words or synonyms for the words within a data definition MUST NOT be reused as terms in the corresponding component name if those words dilute the semantics and understanding of, or impart ambiguity to, the entity or concept that the component represents.
+**Rule 7-42:M**  Data definition does not introduce ambiguity || Words or synonyms for the words within a data definition MUST NOT be reused as terms in the corresponding component name if those words dilute the semantics and understanding of, or impart ambiguity to, the entity or concept that the component represents.
 (N5R 11-24)

-**Rule 7-43:** Object class has only one meaning || An object class MUST have one and only one associated semantic meaning (i.e., a single word sense) as described in the definition of the component that represents that object class.
+**Rule 7-43:M** Object class has only one meaning || An object class MUST have one and only one associated semantic meaning (i.e., a single word sense) as described in the definition of the component that represents that object class.
 (N5R 11-25)

-**Rule 7-44:** Data definition of a part does not redefine the whole || An object class MUST NOT be redefined within the definitions of the components that represent properties or subparts of that entity or class.
+**Rule 7-44:M** Data definition of a part does not redefine the whole || An object class MUST NOT be redefined within the definitions of the components that represent properties or subparts of that entity or class.
 (N5R 11-26)

 Data definitions should be concise, precise, and unambiguous without embedding additional definitions of data elements that have already been defined once elsewhere (such as object classes). [[ISO 11179-4]](#ref) says that definitions should not be nested inside other definitions.
 Furthermore, a data dictionary is not a language dictionary.
 It is acceptable to reuse terms (object class, property term, and qualifier terms) from a component name within its corresponding definition to enhance clarity, as long as the requirements and recommendations of [[ISO 11179-4]](#ref) are not violated.
 This further enhances brevity and precision.

-**Rule 7-45:** Do not leak representation into data definition || A data definition SHOULD NOT contain explicit representational or data typing information such as number of characters, classes of characters, range of mathematical values, etc., unless the very nature of the component can be described only by such information.
+**Rule 7-45:M** Do not leak representation into data definition || A data definition SHOULD NOT contain explicit representational or data typing information such as number of characters, classes of characters, range of mathematical values, etc., unless the very nature of the component can be described only by such information.
 (N5R 11-27)

 A component definition is intended to describe semantic meaning only, not representation or structure.
 How a component with simple content is represented is indicated through the representation term, but the primary source of representational information should come from the XML Schema definition of the types themselves.
 A developer should try to keep a component's data definition decoupled from its representation.